RedLeadr/Age-Invariant-Facial-Recognition/workflow_/README.md

     "Unknown" may represent more than one individual across their lifetime Max Age range of any given individual in dataset may span from infant to elder

-Experiment_2a:
-    only 365 total faces detected out of 633 total images (same as original dataset)

 ---CONCLUSIONS---
 Model will require feature to identify individuals over their lifetime

-Set dlib simple_crop to False and run again, might detect more faces; there should be at least 633 detected faces